Deadly storms, tornadoes cause devastation in the South and Midwest: ‘Feels like a warzone’

 LITTLE ROCK, Ark.
-(KARK/NEXSTAR) – Many parts of the South and Midwest are still reeling on Saturday morning from a destructive storm system that tore through several states and left multiple people dead and hundreds more injured.
+(KARK/NEXSTAR) – Many parts of the South and Midwest are still reeling on Saturday morning from a destructive storm system that tore through several states and left at least 18 dead and hundreds more injured.

 At least five were reported dead in Arkansas after a series of devastating tornadoes, including four in the eastern Arkansas town of Wynne and one in North Little Rock.
 A state of emergency has been declared across the state, with the Arkansas National Guard having been activated to aid in the response.